Akerman/campnewlywed/content/details.md

 &#11045; The theme of the after party is NEON, so make sure to bring a fun outfit or accessories to keep the party going into the evening.

 **Other Important Details**
-&#11045; Get acquainted with the camp with a <a href="https://www.campnewlywed.com/map.png" class="button" target="_new">Camp Louise Map</a> and see the various venues for our Wedding Day.
+&#11045; Get acquainted with the camp with a [Camp Louise Map](https://www.campnewlywed.com/map.png) and see the various venues for our Wedding Day.
 &#11045; Get prepared for the wedding and whole weekend with a Camp Newlywed Packing List *(coming soon)*